 THE BRITISH AND IRISH LIONS HAVE ANNOUNCED THEIR THREE ASSISTANT COACHES FOR NEW ZEALAND AND, IN A MARATHON MEDIA SESSION IN IRELAND THIS WEEK, WARREN GATLAND REVEALED A WHOLE LOT MORE BESIDES.

 How does Warren Gatland do it?
 Where does he find the stamina, the strength and – let’s not beat about the bush – the spit?
-There he was in County Kildare this week to unveil his Officers’ Mess for New Zealand and holding forth with the dreaded media for a full five hours; RTE, UTV, BBC NI, BBC Wales, TalkSPORT, TV3, Today FM, two bites from Sky Sports HD together with assorted websites from Ireland and New Zealand and an onstage, lounge chair QandA with the urbane Alex Payne, widely considered in rugby circles to be the Thinking Woman’s Crumpet.
+There he was in County Kildare this week to unveil his Officers’ Mess for New Zealand and he ended up holding forth with the dreaded media for a full five hours; RTE, UTV, BBC NI, BBC Wales, TalkSPORT, TV3, Today FM, two bites from Sky Sports HD together with assorted websites from Ireland and New Zealand and an onstage, lounge chair QandA with the urbane Alex Payne, widely considered in rugby circles to be the Thinking Woman’s Crumpet.

 And that’s before you get to the inkies, which included the ‘Press Association’, ‘Reuters’, ‘The Daily Telegraph’, ‘The Times’, ‘The Express’, ‘The Daily Mail’, ‘The Mail on Sunday’, ‘The Irish Daily Mail’, ‘The Irish Mail on Sunday’, ‘The Irish Mirror’, the ‘Irish Independent’, the ‘Irish Times’, the ‘Irish Examiner’, ‘The Herald’, ‘Wales Online’, the ‘Scottish Daily Mail’ and a photo-call with a flock of lenses.
 Put it this way, if the Lions are paying him by the word, he’d have been a rich man by the end of Wednesday evening; knackered, yes, but certainly not short of his bus fare home.